 Caroline was born and grew up in a large, old house near Kilcock surrounded by horses, dogs and cats.
 She went the usual Pony Club and hunting route into a career with horses.
 In 1980 she did her BHSAI exams in England and a couple of years later went back to complete the BHSII qualification.
 The following ten years consisted mainly of instructing and grooming international three day event horses.
 In 1990, she got sense and started to go into the business side of the equine sector and set out to learn as much as she could about marketing.
 This led to her working as Marketing Manager for a large leisure company and then for a major riding centre.
 In 1994, she married Stan and a year later set up Equipeople.
 In 1997, she and Stan had a son, Logan who is the apple of his parents’ eye.
 Caroline travels worldwide both working and holidaying.
 She has spent time working in Europe and the US and also finds time to be a regular volunteer worker.
 She passionately believes in the benefits that travel and cultural experience can bring to young people.
 It is this passion that has directly developed Equipeople Ltd. into the very successful business it is.

-Mandy’s principle role is to look after Au Pair placements.
-In addition to this, her job is to look after long term student placements on the farm and tourism programmes.
+Mandy’s job is to look after the long term student placements in our agricultural, equine, agri-home and tourism programmes, she helps Irish student's who wish to travel abroad for work experience and those who wish to spend their summer in the US, Canda and other parts of the world through our partnership with AmeriCamp.
 Hers is the voice at the end of the line for our students and hosts and one of the friendly faces they could expect to see for their visit.
-Having worked in Barclay’s Bank for over 20 years, some of those in the complaints department, she is well equipped to help new arrivals get around any little ‘settling in’ issues.
-Mandy came to Ireland in 2007 from Essex in England bringing with her a cat, a dog, and two sons and is happily settled near our Portarlington Office.
-Since then Mandy has developed a passion for coloured horses and has bred her own out of her mare.
+Having worked in Barclay's Bank for over 20 years, some of those in the complaints department, she is well equipped to help new arrivals get around any little ‘settling in’ issues.
+Mandy came to Ireland in 2007 from Essex in England with her two sons and is happily settled near our Portarlington Office.
+Mandy has developed a passion for coloured horses and has bred her own out of her mare.
 When she manages to grab a minute to herself she likes to immerse herself in the pages of a good science fiction or fantasy novel coupled with the essential cup of good strong coffee.